 Improvements in the reliability of electricity supply as a result of undergrounding electricity lines (through a reduction in outages during normal weather) may reduce the costs related to the unreliability of supply, such as the direct financial costs and inconvenience borne by customers when power outages occur.
 Submissions to IPART's review into electricity undergrounding in NSW highlighted the increasing importance of reliability as more people choose to work or study from home and require access to the internet and other computer services.
-76

-As part of the work for the PCU Working Group, SKM77 undertook a survey of electricity utilities to establish the number of interruptions per 100 kilometres of line each year for overhead and underground systems.
+As part of the work for the PCU Working Group, SKM undertook a survey of electricity utilities to establish the number of interruptions per 100 kilometres of line each year for overhead and underground systems.
 The survey suggested that the ratio of interruptions between an overhead network and an underground network is about 3 to 1.
 However, the survey also indicated that customers are likely to be off-supply longer with an underground fault:

 The survey of utilities found that restoration for an overhead line fault averaged four hours, while the repair time for an underground cable fault could be up to 24 hours.
 If the underground system had an average outage duration of 24 hours, it would impose a higher cost on consumers than an overhead system with a four hour average outage (measured in terms of average annual costs).
 These results suggest that from a residential consumer's view the benefits of the improved reliability of underground systems may be outweighed by the costs associated with the extended duration of a typical underground outage.
-The suggestion of the improved reliability of underground outage.

-In the United States, the Edison Electric Institute (EEI) has examined six years of data on storm events to determine the trends and impact these events have had on the electricity industry.
+In the United States, the EEI has examined six years of data on storm events to determine the trends and impact these events have had on the electricity industry.
 EEI found that the available reliability data demonstrated that major storm events can have a significant negative impact on the reliability of the electricity system.
+However, the reliability data indicated that underground power infrastructure only had a slightly better reliability performance than overhead infrastructure.
+69